Politics of North Korea: History

-Kim Il-sung ruled the country from 1948 until his death in July 1994, holding the offices of General Secretary of the WPK from 1949 to 1994 (titled as Chairman from 1949 to 1972), Premier of North Korea from 1948 to 1972 and President from 1972 to 1994.
-He was succeeded by his son, Kim Jong-il.
+Kim Il Sung ruled the country from 1948 until his death in July 1994, holding the offices of General Secretary of the WPK from 1949 to 1994 (titled as chairman from 1949 to 1972), Premier of North Korea from 1948 to 1972 and President from 1972 to 1994.
+He was succeeded by his son, Kim Jong Il.
 While the younger Kim had been his father's designated successor since the 1980s, it took him three years to consolidate his power.
-He was named to his father's old post of General Secretary in 1997, and in 1998 became Chairman of the National Defence Commission (NDC), which gave him command of the armed forces.
+He was named to his father's old post of general secretary in 1997, and in 1998 became chairman of the National Defence Commission (NDC), which gave him command of the armed forces.
 The constitution was amended to make the NDC chairmanship "the highest post in the state."
-At the same time, the presidential post was written out of the constitution, and Kim Il-sung was designated "Eternal President of the Republic" in order to honor his memory forever.
+At the same time, the presidential post was written out of the constitution, and Kim Il Sung was designated "Eternal leader of Juche Korea" in order to honor his memory forever.
 Most analysts believe the title to be a product of the cult of personality he cultivated during his life.

 Political parties and elections

 According to the Constitution of North Korea, the country is a democratic republic and the Supreme People's Assembly (SPA) and Provincial People's Assemblies (PPA,도 인민회의) are elected by direct universal suffrage and secret ballot.
 Suffrage is guaranteed to all citizens aged 17 and over.
-In reality, these elections are for show and feature single-candidate races only.
+In reality, DPRK elections are for show and feature single-candidate races only.
 Those who want to vote against the sole candidate on the ballot must go to a special booth—in the presence of an electoral official—to cross out the candidate's name before dropping it into the ballot box—an act which, according to many North Korean defectors, is far too risky to even contemplate.

 All elected candidates are members of the Democratic Front for the Reunification of Korea (DFRK), a popular front dominated by the ruling Workers' Party of Korea (WPK).
-The two minor parties in the coalition are the Chondoist Chongu Party and the Korean Social Democratic Party, who also have a few elected officials.
+The two minor parties are the Chondoist Chongu Party and the Korean Social Democratic Party, who also have a few elected officials.
 The WPK exercises direct control over the candidates selected for election by members of the other two parties.
 In the past, elections were contested by other minor parties as well, including the Korea Buddhist Federation, Democratic Independent Party, Dongro People's Party, Gonmin People's Alliance, and People's Republic Party.